How To Start, Grow, and Earn Money From a Travel Blog

 It requires some technical know-how, however, if you can follow tutorials and are willing to use Google to find answers to your question, it isn't so bad

-There isn't an immediate ROI (return on investment), as you need to put in a lot of work before you see any reward
+There isn't an immediate ROI (return on investment), as you need to put in a lot of work before you see rewards (aka money, subscribers, followers)

 Consider your niche before you do anything

 A "niche" is the theme for your platform: what is your blog, Instagram account, or YouTube channel about?

 Unlike personal blogs for friends and family only, blogs that aim to build an audience to influence, inform, and earn an income from must help people in some way.

 My niche for GoSeekExplore.com is creating a "work + travel lifestyle."
 I help people find creative ways to travel and work abroad.

 (I also have some posts on destination advice, travel vlogs, and motivational posts, though those are all complementary to working abroad and I make sure to tie them into a work + travel lifestyle.)